rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 ## Filtering selective destinations

-RudderStack lets you load or send your event data to only selective destinations specified by you.
+RudderStack lets you load or send your event data to only the selective destinations specified by you.
 You can do so by passing an [**integrations object**](#integrationopts) in the `options` parameter of the SDK-supported API methods.

 ### Common destination names